tbarker/cleanroom/README.md

 TODO
 ----
-* The icedove user can currently execute any command as iceweasel.
-This is excessive.
+* An "inward" facing browser user which is only used for trusted sites, e.g. AWS control panel.
 * RDesktop supports smart cards for RDP in later versions.
 Might be worth pulling a newer version from wheezy.
 * SELinux is tempting.
 I have experimented, but the default policies literally stop XFCE4 from booting.
 There are also many reported issues with VPNs etc.
 * GRSecurity is packaged for Debian, but only as a kernel patch.
 If there is a simple way to install this that would be great.